 Notes: Switchgrass is a clump-forming native grass, show-stopper.
 Beautiful in all seasons and valued by many butterflies and moths as a larval host plant, seeds for songbirds and cover/nesting material for many wildlife species.

-Native to all US except the West Coast: Biota of North America Program (BONAP) – North America Plant Atlas (NAPA).
+Native to all US except the West Coast, RARE IN VT: Biota of North America Program (BONAP) – North America Plant Atlas (NAPA).